lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 # Appendix
 ## Creating Rooms and Portals in Blender (or other modeling tools)
-There is actually another way of creating rooms.
-In order to allow users to build levels almost entirely within modeling programs such as Blender, rooms can start life as `Spatial`s (or `Empties` in blender).
-As long as you use a special naming convention, the `RoomManager` will automatically convert these Spatials to Rooms during the conversion phase.

-The naming convention is as follows:
-* Prefix `Room_`
-* Suffix should be the name you choose to give the room, e.g. `Lounge`, `Kitchen` etc.

-E.g. `Room_Lounge`.
+Although you can create your room system entirely within the editor, you can also build rooms and portals within your modeling tool.
+There is one small snag - modeling tools such as Blender have no knowledge of `Room` and `Portal` nodes.
+In order to work around this we use the naming conventions that were discussed earlier.

+Rooms should be created as Empties with names such as `Room_kitchen` (substituting your preferred room name).
+If you place meshes within the rooms within the modeling tool, these Empties will form `Spatial` nodes in Godot, and will be converted to `Room` nodes automatically during the room conversion phase.

+`Portal`s also use the same naming convention as within Godot - the name should start with the prefix `Portal_` followed by the name of the room the portal should link to.
+However, for `Portal`s, we want to specify the shape and position of the polygon within the modeling tool, so the nodes should be Meshes rather than Empties.

+### Portal Meshes
-`Portal`s have some restrictions to work properly.
+`Portal` meshes have some restrictions to work properly.
 They should be convex, and the polygon points should be in the same plane.
-The accuracy to the plane does not have to be exact, the system will automatically average the direction of the portal plane.
+The accuracy to the plane does not have to be exact, as Godot will automatically average the direction of the portal plane.
 Once converted to a `Portal` node, the snapping to the portal plane is enforced, and the vertices are specified (and editable) as 2d coordinates in the inspector, rather than 3d points.
-The orientation of the `Portal` is then defined by the transform of the `Portal` node.

 ## Portal Point Editing
 Portals are defined by a combination of the transform of the Portal node, and by a set of points which form the corners.